 - This Web-based system gives users an inexpensive way to track and trace their product for complete cold chain transparency and validation.

 This RFID operation was installed in Medlog’s 6 warehouses in Portugal containing product from 350 suppliers for shipment to over 1,000 customers.
 Medlog’s installed RFID devices include over 100 CAEN RFID Easy2log© Data Loggers, temperature monitoring sensors for use in shipping and storage.
-These low-cost, semi-passive tags sample and record temperature data in every link of the cold chain.
-The combination of a high-resolution sensor, EPC Gen 2 UHF RFID interface, large memory and alarm capability makes these data loggers an effective way to track and trace cold chain products.
-CAEN RFID’s Easy2log RFID tags are read and configured using a standard EPCGlobal-compliant RFID reader without needing any special commands or devices.
+These low-cost, semi-passive tags sample and record temperature data in every link of the pharma cold chain.
+The combination of a high-resolution sensor, EPC Gen 2 UHF RFID interface, large memory, and alarm capability makes these data loggers an effective way to track and trace temperature sensitive products.
+CAEN RFID’s Easy2log RFID tags are read and configured using a standard EPCGlobal-compliant RFID reader with no special commands or devices required.

 Now every link in the pharma cold chain is accounted for.
-Medlog’s RFID temperature monitoring setup ensures that drugs are stored at the proper temperature from the time they are received from suppliers until they are delivered to customers.
+Medlog’s RFID temperature monitoring setup ensures that drugs are kept at the proper temperature from the time they are received from suppliers until they are delivered to customers.
 CAEN RFID products have also been fully integrated with Medlog’s cold chain validation software so that the company has seamlessly achieved full regulatory compliance at a low cost.
 RFID tags and readers are rapidly becoming the industry standard for temperature monitoring in the Pharma industry.